yoesk8/portfolio-2-bitcoin-quiz/README.md

 ### New user goals:
 - User is able to play the game with no issues
+- User can see the live price of Bitcoin on the Home page.
-- User can easily navigate between the Home and FAQ pages.
+- User can easily navigate between the Home, Contact and FAQ pages.

 ### Returning user goals:
-- user can learn more about the developer by using the social medial links in the footer of the site.
+- User can learn more about the developer by using the social medial links in the footer of the site.
-- .
+- User can get in touch with the Developer by using the contact page.

 ## User stories

 ### As a creator of the site:
-* I would like to present myself and my offer on the website clearly to potential customers.
+* I would like to display my abbilities as a web developer.
-* I need to make sure that my current and new customers will find a professional help with their personal or group training programs.
-* I want my customers to be able to learn how to use my website intuitively and easily.
-* I would like to build and maintain relationship with potential and current customers.

-### As a new :
-* I wish to find information about the personal trainer and check his qualifications.
-* I would like to be able to contact the trainer with any questions I may have about his services.
+* I would like to educate all visitors on the Basics of what Bitcoin is and isn't.
-* I want to join in a fitness group with professional trainer, to find motivation and spend time actively.

-### As a returning :

-* I need to contact my trainer to reschedule my session.
-* I want to show my friend a gallery of pictures of the fitness studio where we can join for a group personal training session.

 ## Structure of the website